yourarj/rust-dpdk-hello-world/README.md

 ## Dev Environment
 [If you have DPDK Compliant NIC you can skip this]

+A virtual box VM with following attributes was used to build and run the example due NIC dep.

 - `Ubuntu 22.04`
 - `4 vcpu`
 - `8gb RAM`